JONSASSE/432-2018/quizzes/quiz2/README.md

 ## Will Dr. Love provide a PDF of the entire Quiz?

 Yes.
-I will provide a PDF containing the 36 questions, but you'll still need the HTML output and .csv files discussed above.
+Here is a PDF containing the 36 questions, but you'll still need the HTML output and .csv files discussed above.
 The PDF will become available [with the data sets](https://github.com/THOMASELOVE/432-2018/tree/master/quizzes/quiz2) when the link to the Google Form goes live.
 Remember that you must actually take the Quiz on the Google Form.

 ## Some Notes